MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/map-data.md

 When you create a Customer Service Insights workspace and connect to a Dynamics 365 environment, Customer Service Insights prompts you to map your data:

-* If the environment doesn't have an Incident entity.
+* If the environment doesn't have a Case entity.
-* If the environment has an Incident entity but it doesn’t contain enough required data.
+* If the environment has a Case entity but it doesn’t contain enough required data.

 After a workspace is created, you can map to data from custom entities and fields by specifying Data mapping settings.